phly/keep-a-changelog/docs/config.md

 As noted above, you can specify a package name in your local configuration file.

-Alternately, if none is discovered there and the `--package` option is not provided to a command that requires it, the tooling will look for a package name in one of the following:
+Alternately, if none is discovered there and the `--package` option is not provided for a command that requires it, the tooling will look for a package name in one of the following:

 - `composer.json` (`name` key)